 The students soon find themselves back inside Heavenly Host Academy, now rampant with undead creatures that are out to kill.

 4. Tokyo Ghoul

 Have you ever wondered what it’s like to become a ghoul?
 Follow Ken Kaneki’s ghastly transformation in Tokyo Ghoul.

 Miraculously, a construction accident hits both of them during the struggle, killing the ghoulish girl.
 He later wakes up in the hospital and notices that something doesn’t seem right.

-In 1972, a well-liked, Misaki, suddenly student passed away during the school year.
+In 1972, a well-liked student named Misaki suddenly passed away during the school year.
 Her classmates and teacher pretended that she was still alive to cope with their grief.

 Fast-forward to 1998, when Koichi Sakakibara starts school.
-In his class, he encounters a student by the name of Mei Misaki—mysteriously enough, the teacher or students don’t acknowledge at all.
+In his class, he encounters a student by the name of Mei Misaki—who the teacher and students don’t acknowledge at all.

 An alien parasite (called parasyte in the anime) infects the Earth, but this parasite isn’t like a tapeworm or ringworm—it takes over a human’s whole body.

 A parasyte attempts to infect Shinichi Izumi by entering through Shinichi’s ear—that way, it can reach his brain and take full control of his body.
 Instead, the parasyte only succeeds in taking control of Shinichi’s hand.